LogoActuator Machining

 MethodPrecision LevelBest Use CaseTrade-off / Risk

-Dowel Pin AlignmentHigh; typically < 0.02 mm repeatabilityHigh-cycle dynamic loads and robotic end-effectorsRequires precision reaming and increases machining cost.
+Dowel Pin AlignmentHigh; set by pin/hole fit and datum controlHigh-cycle dynamic loads and robotic end-effectorsRequires precision reaming and increases machining cost.

 Machined Pilots / ShouldersHigh; excellent for concentricityRotary actuators and motor mountsRequires tight bore tolerances and restricts rotational adjustment.